We believe that respect for human rights is an essential foundation

 Refer here for relevant information (link the GYEUR website).

-Since fiscal 2020, we have distributed to employees cards with information about harassment policies and have posted in worksites educational posters on the prevention of harassment in order to ensure that employees are fully aware of policies regarding the prevention of harassment.
+We have distributed to employees cards with information about harassment policies and have posted in worksites educational posters on the prevention of harassment in order to ensure that employees are fully aware of policies regarding the prevention of harassment.
 We also conduct e-learning on workplace power harassment to enhance employee understanding.
 Further, we educate newly appointed managers with the aim of enhancing their awareness of cases of power harassment and guide them on how to respond when they receive reports from subordinates about damage from harassment.
 We are committed to ensuring that each and every employee is fully aware of the need for preventing and resolving harassment to secure a comfortable working environment without human rights violations.
 In addition, we established an exclusive harassment consultation hotline available to all Group employees and established a mechanism to rapidly provide remedies to the victims of harassment.

 The Group seeks to establish work environments where all employees can work comfortably and create good workplaces with free and open communication by implementing measures to prevent harassment.